XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 {: #FigureA13 title="UDP source port soluiton for IETF Network Slice Mapping"}

-# Example of IETF Network Slice request through IETF Network Slice NBI
+# IETF Network Slice request through IETF Network Slice NBI
    As discussed in {{!I-D.ietf-teas-ietf-network-slices}}, to fulfil IETF network slices and to perform monitoring on them, an entity called IETF Network Slice Controller (NSC) is required to take abstract